csirtgadgets/krenk-protocol/README.md

 6. **ext-value**.
 An escape value used to extend this attribute.

 ### ext-rule
 Optional.
-String.
+STRING.
 A means for extending rule.

 ### ttl
 Optional.
 Uint32.
 Allows the specification of a "Time To Live" as similar to RFC [3443](http://tools.ietf.org/html/rfc3443) in relation to the TLP specification.
 The default value is 0, the max value is 3.
 A positive value allows the content to be re-shared to an extension of the original target contact (or community) while increasing the "TLP" restriction level.